Selecting a Washington Child Custody Lawyer

 to meet parental responsibilities in order to award custody of the child

-to the petitioner, is typically a family member, such as a grandparent.
+to the petitioner, who is typically a family member, such as a grandparent.

 High-Conflict Child Custody and Parenting Plan Cases